 The First Marblehead Corporation will act as structuring advisor to us.
 The First Marblehead Corporation provides outsourcing services for private education lending in the United States.
 The First Marblehead Corporation helps meet the growing demand for private education loans by providing financial and educational institutions, as well as business and other enterprises, with an integrated suite of services for designing and implementing student loan programs.
 The First Marblehead Corporation focuses primarily on loan programs for undergraduate, graduate and professional education, and, to a lesser, on the primary and secondary school market.
 In providing its services, The First Marblehead Corporation does not serve as a lender, guarantor or loan servicer, but instead receives fees for the services it provides in connection with processing and securitizing its clients' loans, including structural advisory fees, residuals and administration fees.
+The First Marblehead Corporation focuses primarily on loan programs for undergraduate and professional education, ond, to a programs for undergraduate, graduate and professional education focuses primarily on loan programs for services in connection with processing and securitizing its clients' loans, including structural advisory fees, residuals and administration fees.
 The First Marblehead Corporation focuses primarily on loan programs for undergraduate, graduate and professional education, and, to a lesser degree, on the primary and secondary school market.